Union University: Athletics

-Union (Tenn.) athletic teams are the Bulldogs.
+The Union University athletic teams are called the Bulldogs.
 The university is a member of the NCAA Division II level, primarily competing in the Gulf South Conference (GSC) since the 2012–13 academic year.
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
 The Bulldogs previously competed in the defunct TranSouth Athletic Conference (TranSouth or TSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1996–97 to 2011–12.
 Union began the three-year transition to full NCAA Division II membership in 2011.

-Union (Tenn.) competes in 11 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf and soccer; while women's sports include basketball, cross country, golf, soccer, softball and volleyball.
+Union University competes in eleven intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, and soccer; while women's sports include basketball, cross country, golf, soccer, softball, and volleyball.
 Former sports included cheerleading.

-Accomplishments

-In the NAIA, Union captured five women's basketball national titles (1998, 2005, 2006, 2009, 2010).
-Union also has won national titles in the NCCAA in volleyball (2003), men's soccer (2004), softball (2001, 2002, 2004, 2013) and women's basketball (2014).
+Student life

-Greek system
+Greek life

-There are six social fraternities and sororities on campus, two music fraternities and numerous academic fraternities.
+There are several social fraternities and sororities on campus.

-Each of these groups is relatively large in size relative to the size of the institution and consistently contributes to philanthropies, both regionally and globally.
-The number of members in the social fraternities can range between 20 and 80 members per chapter.

-The fraternities and sororities are an active presence on campus through philanthropy, intramural sports and Greek Olympics.

-Fraternities

-The fraternities represented on campus are:

-Sororities

-The sororities represented on campus are: